Sale too much for Yanks again, Devers' slam powers Red Sox | New Country 923

 GRAY DAY

-Benintendi and Martinez each added an RBI in the second, and Yankee Stadium jeered loudly as Gray walked off with one out in the third.
+Benintendi and Martinez each added an RBI in the second, and Yankee Stadium fans jeered loudly as Gray walked off in the third.

 JUMPING JACKIE